UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Both providers offer 100% renewable plans, but their cancellation fees and bill credits differ significantly depending on your monthly usage.

-Choosing between Reliant and Gexa Energy is perhaps the most common dilemma for Texas residents shopping for power.
-On one side, you have Reliant, the “old guard” known for stability and top-tier customer service.
-On the other, Gexa Energy acts as the aggressive challenger, frequently undercutting competitors with significantly cheaper advertised rates.
-This guide breaks down their 2026 pricing structures, hidden fees, and renewable options to help you pick the true winner for your specific home size.
+Choosing between Reliant and Gexa Energy is one of the most common dilemmas for Texas residents navigating the open electricity market.
+On one side, you have Reliant Energy, the established old guard known for stability and top-tier customer support.
+On the other, Gexa Energy acts as the aggressive challenger, frequently undercutting competitors with significantly lower advertised rates for mid-to-high users.
+Whether you are conducting a broad Houston electricity providers comparison or simply analyzing your Texas power to choose Gexa Reliant options, this comprehensive guide breaks down their 2026 pricing structures, hidden fees, and renewable plans so you can pick the clear winner for your specific home.

 The Quick Verdict: Price vs. Perks